iron-software/IronWebScraper.Examples/how-to/license-keys/README.md

 ## Kickstarting Your Project

-Embark on your project by exploring our guide on [Getting Started with IronWebScraper](https://ironsoftware.com/csharp/webscraper/docs/).
+Begin by reviewing our guide on how to [Get Started with IronWebsraper](https://ironsoftware.com/csharp/webscraper/docs/).